 Bangladesh’s southern areas are one of the most vulnerable regions in the country.
 Located in Khulna Division and as the largest mangrove forest in the world, the Sundarbans get typhoons and heavy floods, especially during the monsoon season from May to October.
 Give2Asia’s disaster response partners in Bangladesh, such as Spreeha Bangladesh Foundation, An Organisation for Socio-Economic Development, Bangladesh Environment and Development Society, and National Alliance of Humanitarian Actors Bangladesh (via Dhaka Ahsanian Mission), support disaster relief and recovery in this area.
 They are also continuously working to increase communities’ disaster preparedness capacities.
 This is a long-term effort, especially with the increasing need due to the worsening impact of climate change that directly affects the communities.

 Give2Asia works to increase the capacity of local community-based organizations across Asia to prepare for disasters and build sustainable programming to address long-term climate challenges.
 We work with countries that are highly vulnerable to disasters to fund innovative programming at the community level.
-You can donate to the Give2Asia Preparedness Fund to support partners in their disaster preparedness effort.
+You can donate to the Give2Asia Preparedness Fund to support partners in their disaster preparedness efforts.